The Study Variety of Conformal Kinematics: Conclusion

 We have introduced Study variety $\SV$ and null quadric $\NQ$ of conformal kinematics and investigated some of their properties.
 The structure of their ideals becomes clearer in our four quaternion representation of \CGAp.
 We also use the four quaternion representation for investigating straight lines on $\SV$.
 They turn out to be related to elementary motions suggested by L.~Dorst in \cite{dorst16}.

 We view our results as generalizations of the representation of $\SE$, the groups of rigid body displacements, where dual quaternions give rise to a kinematic from $\SE$ to the points of the Study quadric $\SQ$ minus the null cone $\NC$.
-Straight lines on $\SQ$ are known to correspond to rotations around a fixed axes or translations in a fixed direction.
-They appear naturally in the factorization theory of motion polynomials \cite{hegedus13:_factorization2} and we have pointed at similar relations between ``rotor polynomials'' and straight lines on $\SV$, that is, elementary Dorst motions.
+Straight lines on $\SQ$ are known to correspond to rotations around a fixed axis or translations in a fixed direction.
+They appear naturally in the factorization theory of motion polynomials \cite{hegedus13:_factorization2} and we have pointed at similar relations between ``spinor polynomials'' and straight lines on $\SV$, that is, simple motions.